Arunpatel037/MSR-test/README.md

 Provide the AWS access Key and seceret key in the provider section.
 This user must be have EC2 Full access.

-Commands To Excute terraform file.
+Commands To Excute terraform file.\n

 $ terraform init
 This command intialises the terraform.
 It downloades the required packeges to the local.
 $ terraform apply